Goa Carnival – India’s own Mardi Gras

 Cruise on the Mandovi River

 Many cruises are operated on the Mandovi River by the government and private operators who offer day-time, sunset and moonlight cruises.
-Travellers can witness various landmarks in and around the coastal region of Goa.
+Travelers can witness various landmarks in and around the coastal region of Goa.
 There are also special boat tours available for crocodile and dolphin spotting.

 Gamble at India’s only Floating offshore Casino